MW 19x4 / N38 - neodymium magnet

 - Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- Potential hazard arising from small pieces of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-It's also worth noting that small elements of these magnets can be problematic in medical diagnosis after entering the body.
+- Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
+Furthermore, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.

 You should maintain neodymium magnets at a safe distance from the wallet, computer, and TV.